joelnitta/japan_ferns_review/manuscript/refs.md

 *Azolla* *japonica* and its relatives (Azollaceae) growing in Japan.
 Acta Phytotax Geobot 56:71-83. doi: 10.18942/apg.KJ00004622914

-Tagawa M (1959) Coloured illustrations of the Japanese pteridophyta.
+Tagawa M (1959) Coloured Illustrations of the Japanese pteridophyta.
 Hoikusha, Osaka (in Japanese)

+Taiwan Pteridophyte Group (TPG) (2019) Updating Taiwanese pteridophyte checklist: a new phylogenetic classification.
+Taiwania 64:367-395. doi: 10.6165/tai.2019.64.367

 Takahashi N, Imaichi R (2007) Developmental morphology of young gametophytes of *Botrychium* *microphyllum* in axenic culture.
 J Jpn Women\'s Univ Fac Sci 15:45-49

+Takhtajan A (1986) Floristic Regions of the World.
+University of California Press, Berkeley, Los Angeles, London

 Takamiya M (1989) Cytological and ecological studies on the speciation of *Lycopodium* *clavatum* L. in the Japanese Archipelago.
 J Sci